-Paladin amplifies the voice of the victim within the criminal and civil justice system, as many they feel isolated and terrified.
+Paladin amplifies the voice of the victim within the criminal and civil justice system, as many victims feel isolated and terrified.
 Some pay with their lives.
 Paladin provides a high level of advocacy to anyone at risk of serious harm or homicide from a stalker.
 ‘We give initial advice and offer to complete a detailed assessment to anyone who calls our service and is affected by stalking.
 Sometimes we call this ‘high risk’ and it is based on what we learn from the detailed assessment.
 However in all situations we aim to improve access to the right kind of support for each person and improve co-ordinated working between specialist services to keep each survivor feeling safer.

 We have an ever increasing network of ISACs across the England and Wales to assist stalking victims locally.
 We are delighted to grow our network of ISACs and we are proud to have affiliations with Aurora New Dawn.
 Fylde Coasts Women’s Aid and Safer Places.

 Our Board is made up of experienced and award winning professionals including our Chair Rachel Horman who is a solicitor Allan Aubeelack former police officer, Zoe Dronfield, Zoe Jones and Tom Cottew.
 Our patron is philanthropist and prison reformer Lady Edwina Grosvenor.